Shinsuke-Abe/dropbox4s/readme.md

 ## Install
-In preparation.
+In preparation.<br/>
 If you use beta version, please build these code and publish local.

 ## Dependencies with other libraries
-Dropbox4S has dependencies with following libraries.
+Dropbox4S has dependencies with following libraries.<br/>

 * dispatch 0.11.0
 * json4s(native) 3.2.6
 * dropbox-core-sdk 1.7.6

 Note: These libraries on latest stable at Feburary 18,2014.